anaconda/anaconda-project/tutorial.rst

 Create a command to run
 =======================

-Our project should contain some sort of code, right?
+A project should contain some sort of code, right?
 Let's make a "hello world".
 Create a file ``hello.py`` with these contents:

     print("hello")